ColeTownsend/Manifesto/README.md

 I beleive in making stupid things for fun.

+I beleive that everyone has a place in life and we can live in harmony.

 I don't beleive in oblivion after death.

 I don't beleive in the destruction of information.